supercomments/supercomments/README.md

 ## Installing

 ### Get your Reddit API key
 Log into Reddit and go to the [app preferences page](https://www.reddit.com/prefs/apps/).
 Create a new app, selecting the "installed app" type.
-Fill in whatever you want for name, just make sure you use the URL of your website as the redirect URI.
+Fill in whatever you want for name, just make sure you use the URL of your website root as the redirect URI (see following section).
 Save the app and note down the consumer key (displayed under the app's name and "installed app" in the list of apps on your prefs page).

 ### Set up the OAuth redirect script
-Put the following code in the `<head>` of your site's homepage:
+Put the following code in the `<head>` of your website root:

 ```
     <script type="text/javascript">